 Imposter syndrome fabricates the idea of self-doubt.
 It is a psychological pattern that causes people to question their success.
 They feel they may be discovered as a fraud.
 Feelings of inadequacy can occur to anyone; Many students have struggled with this.

 LAUSD Grab ‘n Go Centers are providing free meals for families and communities during these tough times.

 LAUSD Grab ‘n Go has provided nearly $4 million meals to families and communities throughout LA County since March 18th, 2020.
 As of October, the Bureau of Labor Statistics stated, “the unemployment rate declined by 1.0 percentage point to 6.9 percent, and the number of unemployed persons fell by 1.5 million to 11.1 million”.

-As East Los Angeles College enters its 75th year in operation, the campus has undergone a series of major physical transformations.
-From original World War II bungalows to the beautiful buildings on the campus today, ELAC has gone through a significant journey as it continues to provide educational opportunities for 34,000 students per year.
+As East Los Angeles College enters its 75th year in operation the campus has undergone a series of major physical transformations.
+From original World War II bungalows to the beautiful buildings which it houses today, ELAC has gone through a significant journey as it continues to provide educational opportunities for 34,000 students per year.

 The mental health of college students is negatively affected by COVID-19.
 Students are suffering from an increase in stress and anxiety due to the virus.
 COVID-19 is causing students to worry about loved ones and their own well-being rather than focusing on school which is already stressful enough.

 East Los Angeles College held a screening of “For Rosa,” a film inspired by the Madrigal Ten, a group of women unknowingly castrated during childbirth.